DavidNash2024/Win32xx/samples/Explorer/Readme.txt

 Explorer Example
 ================
-This example demonstrates how to work directly with the Shell Namespace to produce an explorer-like utility.
+This example demonstrates how to work directly with the Shell namespace to produce an explorer-like utility.
 The Shell namespace organizes the file system and other objects managed by the Shell into a single tree-structured hierarchy.
 Conceptually, it is a larger and more inclusive version of the file system.

-The Shell Namespace is managed through the IShellFolder interface.
+The Shell namespace is managed through the IShellFolder interface.
 The CShellFolder class is used to wrap the various members of the IShellFolder interface.